-Whole School Behaviour Rules
+Whole School Values

-As part of having a shared vision of behaviour in the school, whole school rules are shared and displayed within the school community.
-At the beginning of each academic year, the school will review the Behaviour Policy.
-Children will have an induction period to ensure the behaviour rules are fully embedded and are revisited at the beginning of each term along with our values.
+As part of having a shared vision, whole school values are shared and displayed within the school community.
+At the beginning of each academic year, the school will review the Behaviour and Positive Relationships Policy.
+Children will have an induction period to ensure the school values are fully embedded and are revisited at the beginning of each term.